code4lib/code-of-conduct/code_of_conduct.md

     If you are in the #code4lib IRC channel, the zoia command to list people designated as channel helpers is `@helpers`.
 There is at least one helper in the channel at most times.
+Helpers may not be Community Support Volunteers but should know how to direct you to them.

-    If you are in the code4lib Slack, contact one of the admins.
-You can find this list by clicking the the "⋮" button in the top right and then selecting "Workspace Directory."
-You can filter the list to show only Admins by using the select list.
+    If you are in the code4lib Slack, you may reach a volunteer by including either the phrase `c4lcsv` or `c4lcss` in a message posted to a public channel, such as `#general` or `#code4libcon`.
+You may also private message a known member of the Community Support Squad; their names and Slack handles will be posted on the aforementioned publicly-accessible website(s).

     If you are on the [listserv](https://lists.clir.org/cgi-bin/wa?A0=CODE4LIB), you're in a free-for-all for public messages; however, the listserv does have a maintainer, [Eric Lease Morgan](http://www3.nd.edu/~emorgan/).